Frequently Asked Questions

 What classes does Fairhaven offer?

 Fairhaven offers what we refer to as "enrichment" classes.
 Parents school their children at home in all of the core subjects; the classes we offer are more like elective classes for fellowship and fun.
-Classes change every year, based on what parents choose to offer; examples of some of our classes we have offered in the past are watercolor, drama, art, finance, physical education, American sign language, German, sewing, quilting and STEM Legos.
+Classes change every year, based on what parents choose to offer; examples of some of our classes we have offered in the past are watercolor, drama, art, finance, physical education, American sign language, German, sewing, literature, quilting and STEM Legos.

 Any other questions?